elenaPascualO/PS_LG/README.md

-# This is a coding test as part of an selection process for a job
+# This is a coding test as part of a selection process for a job

 ## It involves two exercises